Registration Tips from Financial Aid and Scholarships

 A student may only receive federal Title IV aid funds once in order to repeat a previously passed course.
 Subsequent repeats will not be counted towards enrollment for federal Title IV aid purposes.

-Federal Title IV Aid consists of: Pell, SEOG, Direct Student Loans, PLUS Loans, TEACH and IASG Grant and Federal Work Study.
+Federal Title IV Aid consists of: Pell, SEOG, TEACH and IASG Grants, Direct Student Loans, PLUS Loans, and Federal Work Study.

-- Institutional and state scholarship recipients are required to be enrolled at CCU for full-time attendance (minimum of 12 undergraduate credit hours).
+- Institutional and state scholarship/award recipients are required to be enrolled at CCU for full-time attendance (minimum of 12 undergraduate credit hours).
 Please keep in mind that most scholarships require 30 credit hours per year, so you may want to consider enrolling in 15 credit hours each semester.
+Refer to your scholarship offer letters/merit award policies for renewal criteria and other conditions.

 - Complete required certification forms for SC state scholarships that have been awarded to you.
-This can now be performed via Webadvisor.
+This can now be performed via Required Agreements in Self-Service (under Options menu).

-For additional information on tuition and fees, fee payment deadlines and payment options, refund dates, and bookstore purchases refer to the FAQ’s on the Office of Student Accounts webpage.
+For additional information on tuition and fees, fee payment deadlines and payment options, refund dates, and bookstore purchases, refer to the Office of Student Accounts’ webpage.